THE AMP MODS

 Best Dashcams for Tesla (2026)

 Tesla comes with eight cameras, Sentry Mode, and TeslaCam built in.
 So why would you add a dashcam?
-A few reasons.
+A few very good reasons.

-• No cloud connectivity (you need a USB drive inserted)
+• No cloud connectivity (you need a USB drive inserted, and it fills up)

 • Rear camera only activates when in reverse or Sentry Mode

-A dedicated dashcam fills these gaps.
-Here's what's worth buying.
+A dedicated dashcam fills these gaps meaningfully.
+Here's what's worth buying in 2026, organized by tier.

 The Tier List